virto-network/satellite-chains/kabocha/Apps/KIMCHI.md

 It’s not just a token. **It’s a bet**.

-A simple, clean, high-stakes call on whether Kusama (KSM) can close the gap on Polkadot (DOT).
+A simple, clean, high-stakes call on whether Kusama (KSM) can close the gap on Polkadot (DOT), with usage incentivised through automated minting of KAB rewards.

 If you’re tired of safe plays and ready to see KSM punch above its weight, welcome to KIMCHI.
 LFG.